Who can access the service?

 What happens after referral?

-- e-RS is monitored throughout the day and all referrals are triaged by the RDC team, including GP, advanced clinical practitioner and specialist nurses
+- Choose and Book and WebICE are monitored throughout the day and all referrals are triaged by the RDC team, including GP hospitalist and cancer specialist nurses.

-- After initial triage of the referral letter, one of the RDC clinicians will telephone the patient to further understand clinical history and symptoms and decide next steps.
+- We will telephone the patient to further understand clinical history and symptoms and decide next steps.
 This will either be:

-a. accept – patient meets the criteria for clinic and is booked to come to the RDC clinic, or
+a. accept – patient meets the criteria for clinic and is booked to come to the RDC clinic at Friarage, or

-b. redirect – patient meets other referral criteria / alternative pathway and we will liaise with the referrer to ensure this is undertaken
+b. reject – patient meets other referral criteria / alternative pathway and we will liaise with the GP practice / ED to ensure this is undertaken

 - Patient attends RDC clinic, additional filter tests are arranged, plus diagnostic imaging as indicated.
-Most patients will have a CT TAP.
-Diagnostic findings will determine onward pathway
+Most patients will have a CT thorax / abdomen / pelvis.
+Diagnostic findings will determine onward pathway.

 - Patients are discharged from the pathway in one of three ways: